 In the poetry category, Fawzia Kane’s debut collection Tantie Diablesse, drawing on Trinidad and Tobago’s folkloric characters, is up against Loretta Collins Klobah’s collection The Twelve-Foot Neon Woman, a lyrically playful and subversive exploration of Caribbean history, and Shara McCallum’s This Strange Land, evoking the Jamaica of her childhood.
 As in the fiction category, two further books receive special mention:Redemption Rain, by Trinidadian poet Jennifer Rahim, and Rubber Orchestras, by London-based Trinidadian Anthony Joseph.

 The non-fiction category brings together Basil Ince’s historical survey Olympian: 75 Years of Trinidad & Tobago in Olympic Sport; Caryl Phillips’s Colour Me English, a collection of essays ranging from memoir to literature and politics; and a biography of the father of Belizean independence, George Price: A Life Revealed, by first-time biographer and former Attorney-General of Belize Godfrey P. Smith.

-The judges read approximately sixty books entered for the Prize, which will be presented for the first time in 2011.
-The OCM Bocas Prize is open to books by Caribbean writers published in the previous calendar year, and comes with an award of US$10,000.
-The winners in the three genre categories will be announced on 28 March, and the Prize will be presented on 30 April, during the first annual Bocas Lit Fest in Port of Spain.
+The judges read 45 books entered for the Prize, which is open to books by Caribbean writers published in the previous calendar year, and comes with an award of US$10,000.
+The winners in the three genre categories will be announced on 16 March, and the Prize will be presented on 28 April, during the second annual NGC Bocas Lit Fest in Port of Spain.

 Further information on the OCM Bocas Prize here.